June 20, 2022

 A student bank account is a financial product designed specifically to fulfill the needs of college students.
 By setting up a student bank account, you’ll get oversight over all your finances and make sure you’re saving for all those extra expenses.

 There are loads of banks out there promoting student bank accounts with silly gimmicks and sign-up gifts.
-But if you’re looking for a bank account that has useful features that will help you secure college funding and be proactive about your finances, you’ve got to check out Mos.

 2. Start a 529 college savings plan